yabwon/SAS_PACKAGES/README.md

 The first step to use a package with the SAS Packages Framework:

-- Create a folder for your packages, under Windows OS family e.g., `C:/SAS_PACKAGES` or under Linux/UNIX OS family e.g., `/home/<username>/SAS_PACKAGES`.
+- Create a folder for your packages, under Windows OS family e.g., `C:/SAS_PACKAGES`, under Linux/UNIX OS family e.g., `/home/<username>/SAS_PACKAGES`, or within the SAS Viya File Service (SAS Content) e.g. `/Public/SAS_PACKAGES`.
 The path selected is totally up to you.

 #### Manual installation